 I've tried to translate a grid from Gränslära with different parenting styles across two axis – structure and 'emotional proximity.

-Lower right corner – strong emotional proximity without structure – is the fun 'buddy-parent' who obliges every request and is careful not to get in the way of the child's will.
+Lower right corner – strong emotional closeness without structure – is the fun 'buddy-parent' who obliges every request and is careful not to get in the way of the child's will.
 There's always a good time for ice cream.

 I believe 'Scandinavian parenting' is in the upper right corner.
-Structures are enforced through patience and guidance with strong emotional proximity.
+Structures are enforced through patience and guidance with strong emotional closeness.
 We talk, engage, hug, and spend a lot of time together with our kids.
 We live with our kids.

 We want our children to grow, not blindly obey.
 What kind of life will this person find for themselves?
 What will become of this little toddler?